dtwelch/resilientL/README.md

 # resilientL

-A 'resilient LL' parser.
+This repo contains a 'resilient LL' parser and lexer.
 The parser and lexer are designed to be "IDE Amenable" -- targeting a small language called ***L***.

 Follows [this](https://github.com/matklad/resilient-ll-parsing/tree/master)